manutdkid77/nextjs-paper/data/blogPosts/nextjs-page-options-and-how-they-work.md

 ---
 title: "Next.js page options and how they work"
-metaDesc: "How to use pages in Next.js exploring the options"
+description: "How to use pages in Next.js exploring the options"
 author: "Nathaniel Nunes"
 date: "2024-06-30"
 tags: